withertech/SteamScraper/README.md

 * `-g <PATH>`
 * `-o <PATH>`

-For almost any command line option, consider setting them in the `/home/USER/.skyscraper/config.ini` file as described [here](docs/CONFIGINI.md).
+For almost any command line option, consider setting them in the `/home/USER/.steamscraper/config.ini` file as described [here](docs/CONFIGINI.md).
 This will make the options permanent so you don't need to type them in all the time.

 #### Gathering data for a subset of roms
-Skyscraper offers several ways of gathering data for a subset of roms.
+Steamscraper offers several ways of gathering data for a subset of roms.
 If you just want to scrape the roms that have no data in the cache whatsoever, you can do so with the `--onlymissing` command-line option.
 You can also check out the `--startat FILENAME` and `--endat FILENAME` options.
-If you just want to gather data for a couple of roms you can simply add the filename(s) to the end of the command-line (eg. `Skyscraper -p amiga -s openretro "/path/to/rom name 1.lha" "/path/to/rom name 2.lha"`).
+If you just want to gather data for a couple of roms you can simply add the filename(s) to the end of the command-line (eg. `Steamscraper -p amiga -s openretro "/path/to/rom name 1.lha" "/path/to/rom name 2.lha"`).
 And probably the most advanced (and quite handy) way to gather data for a subset of roms is to make use of the `--cache report:missing=RESOURCE` option.
 This can generate a report containing the filenames that are missing a certain resource.
-You can then feed the report back into Skyscraper with the `--fromfile REPORTFILE` afterwards.
-Skyscraper will then only scrape the files contained in the report.
+You can then feed the report back into Steamscraper with the `--fromfile REPORTFILE` afterwards.
+Steamscraper will then only scrape the files contained in the report.

 ### config.ini
-A lesser known, but extremely useful, feature of Skyscraper is to add your desired config variables to `/home/USER/.skyscraper/config.ini`.
-Any options set in this file will be used by default by Skyscraper.
+A lesser known, but extremely useful, feature of Steamscraper is to add your desired config variables to `/home/USER/.steamscraper/config.ini`.
+Any options set in this file will be used by default by Steamscraper.
 So if you always use, for example, `-i <SOME FOLDER>` on command line, you can set the matching option `inputFolder="<SOME FOLDER>"` in the config.

 For a full description of all availabe config options, check [here](docs/CONFIGINI.md).

 ### Resource cache
-One of Skyscraper's most powerful features is the resource cache.
-It's important to understand how this works in order to use Skyscraper to its full potential.
+One of Steamscraper's most powerful features is the resource cache.
+It's important to understand how this works in order to use Steamscraper to its full potential.
 Read more about it [here](docs/CACHE.md).

 ### Custom data
-I addition to allowing scraping from locally cached resources, Skyscraper also allows you to import your own data into the resource cache with the `-s import` scraping module.
+I addition to allowing scraping from locally cached resources, Steamscraper also allows you to import your own data into the resource cache with the `-s import` scraping module.
 You can also edit existing resources in the cache or add individual `user` resources with the `--cache edit` command.
-Lastly, you also have the option of importing existing EmulationStation game list data into the Skyscraper resource cache if you need it.
+Lastly, you also have the option of importing existing EmulationStation game list data into the Steamscraper resource cache if you need it.
 You can do this with the `-s esgamelist` scraping module.

 To read more about any of the features described above, please check out all of the documentation [here](https://github.com/muldjord/skyscraper/tree/master/docs).